Who this guide is for

 For true anonymity – create an untraceable online persona under a pseudonymn

-- If you’re a public figure, artist or activist, consider working under a persistent pseudonymn or collective identity – this Tactical Tech manual has more details on why.
+- If you’re a public figure, consider working under a persistent pseudonymn or collective identity – this Tactical Tech manual has more details on why.

 - To operate online under a truly safe pseudonymn, follow this guide on creating untraceable online accounts and protecting your real identity.

-This section is a catch-all for difficult or esoteric practices that do not fall under any of our scenarios above and might not have any immediate payoff for the casual user.
+This section is a catch-all for difficult or esoteric practices that do not fall under any of our scenarios above and might not lead to an immediate payoff for the casual user.

 - Sign up for a Protonmail or Tutanota end-to-end encrypted email account.